-Requirements for claiming the deduction.
+Requirements for employees claiming the deduction.
 You may deduct certain expenses for operating a part of your home only if that part of your home is used regularly and exclusively as:

-- 1) Your principal place of business for any trade or business in which you engage, or - 2) A place to meet or deal with your patients, clients, or customers in the normal course of your trade or business.
+- 1) Your principal place of business for any trade or business in which you engage, or - A place to meet or deal with your patients, clients, or customers in the normal course of your trade or business.

 You may also deduct certain expenses of operating a separate structure not attached to your home, if you use it regularly and exclusively for your trade or business.

-In addition, if the regular and exclusive business use is for your work as an employee, the use must be for the convenience of your employer and not just appropriate and helpful in your job.
+The regular and exclusive business use must be for the convenience of your employer and not just appropriate and helpful in your job.